-McGlothin believes he missed out on a lot with his daughters, Kamryn and Rachel, but Brandi thinks he has made up for those times.
+Though John believes he missed out on a lot with his daughters, Kamryn and Rachel, Brandi thinks he has made up for those times.

 More than a basketball coach

-When you talk to the people around McGlothin, one thing is consistent.
-He is loved by the people that play and coach under him.
-But it goes both ways.
+When you talk to the people around John, one thing is consistent.
+He is loved by the people who play and coach under him, but it goes both ways.

-Current player, senior Cade Pretorius, has a favorite memory from McGlothin’s final season.
+Current player, senior Cade Pretorius, has a favorite memory from John’s final season: a senior trip

-McGlothin has had a senior trip every season he’s been the head coach.
+John has had a senior trip every season he’s been head coach.
 He likes to keep it within the sport.
-Besides a Butler game, he has taken past seniors to a Purdue and Pacers game.
+Besides a Butler game, he has taken past seniors to Purdue and Pacers games.

 “It gives us some time, as coaches, to just kind of put our hair down,” he said.
-“It's funny the stories we hear and the things that we learn and the fun stuff because we do it right at the end.
-We just did it like a week or so ago and so we do it towards the end of their time.
+“It's funny, the stories we hear and the things that we learn and the fun stuff because we do it right at the end.
+We just did it like a week or so ago, and so we do it toward the end of their time.
 I thought that would've been cool if my coach would have done something like that, and we try to have a good time.”

-Like the senior trip, McGlothin does something else that is bigger than basketball and more important than winning games: Every season he’s been a head coach, his team has adopted a family for Christmas.
+Like the senior trip, John does something else that is bigger than basketball and to him, more important than winning games: Every season he’s been a head coach, his team has adopted a family for Christmas.

-“We don't put it on social media and we don't publicize it,” McGlothin said.
+“We don't put it on social media, and we don't publicize it,” John said.
 “It's not something that we do because we want people to know.
 It's important to me because I was one of those kids that at some point may have needed that.
-And so we always took a community family and bought presents for them… We’d bring the kids in and the kids would come in and we would play basketball and shoot and play knockout.
-We never said they were from the basketball team so the parents would sneak them out, put them in the car and the kids would get something on Christmas.”
+And so we always took a community family and bought presents for them … and the kids would come in, and we would play basketball and shoot and play knockout.”

 He received a lot of support in his last season.
 During a home win against Eastbrook, more than 30 former players and coaches came to celebrate with him before the game.
 But one tribute came just a few days ago.

-A letter was mailed to McGlothin.
-It was from a current player’s grandmother and she thanked the coach.
+A letter was mailed to John.
+It was from a current player’s grandmother, and she thanked the coach.

-“Your guidance, patience and ability to understand an individual's potential and worth... have given him the desire to move forward into a career,” the letter said.
+“Your guidance, patience and ability to understand an individual's potential and worth … have given [my grandson]the desire to move forward into a career,” the letter read.
 “Hopefully, the strength you instilled will continue to grow."

-When McGlothin read it, he was emotional.
+When John read it, he was emotional.
 But it reminded him why he coached for 30 years.